Hi I’m Simon and welcome to my ShopKick review!

 Out of all the ways you can earn kicks, I’d say the quickest and best way would be to refer your friends and family members to sign up.
 If and when you join, you’ll get a unique link you can email out or post on social media sites to get referrals.

-Does Shopkick work?
+Does Shopkick work for you?